Nicholas Barr

 (with Peter Diamond)

-(with Mukul Asher, Peter Diamond, Edwin Lim, and James Mirrlees)
+(with Mukul Asher, Peter Diamond, Edwin Lim, and James Mirrlees), also in Chinese.
+See also

 - The Economics of the Welfare State, 4th edition, Oxford University Press and Stanford University Press, 2004.